Michigan Wolverines men's basketball: Howard era (2019–2024)

-May era (2024–present)
+May era (2024–2026)

 On March 23, 2024, Dusty May was named the head basketball coach at the University of Michigan.
 In his first month, he led the 2024–25 Wolverines to being the Fort Myers Tip-Off champions, and ranked inside the top 15 of the AP poll for the first time since November 2021.
 Michigan finished the regular season tied for second place at 14–6 in the conference and earned the No. 3 seed in the 2025 Big Ten tournament.
 On March 16, the Wolverines won the Big Ten tournament against Wisconsin, their first tournament title since 2018.
-May became the first officially recognized conference coach to win the Big Ten tournament title in their first season, with the only other being Brian Ellerbe in Michigan’s first win in 1998; though that season was later vacated by the NCAA.
+May became the first officially recognized conference coach to win the Big Ten tournament title in their first season, with the only other being Brian Ellerbe in Michigan's first win in 1998; though that season was later vacated by the NCAA.
 May also won the most total games and conference games in program history for a first-year head coach.
-Michigan received an automatic bid to the 2025 NCAA tournament as the No. 5 seed in the South Region.On March 20, the Wolverines defeated No. 12 seed UC San Diego, 68–65, in the First Round.
+Michigan received an automatic bid to the 2025 NCAA tournament as the No. 5 seed in the South Region.
+On March 20, the Wolverines defeated No. 12 seed UC San Diego, 68–65, in the First Round.
 With 26 wins, May became the winningest first-year head coach in program history.
 On March 22, Michigan defeated No. 4 seed Texas A&M in the Second Round 91–79, winning a fifth consecutive postseason game.
 No team in NCAA history has ever lost as many games the season before and advanced to the Sweet Sixteen the next year (since introduced in 1975).
 On March 28, Michigan lost to the No. 1 overall seed Auburn in the regional semifinal, 65–78.
 The Wolverines finished the year 27–10, an increase of 19 wins from the previous season.